Zegocover/style-guide/languages/JavaScript.md

 Some of the guidelines will have technical reasons, others will be purely about ensuring consistency.
 The reasons will be explained where possible.
 All rules may be broken in certain circumstances, but doing so should be justified by a code comment and/or in the pull request.

+This document doesn't cover purely preferential things that are already enforced by tooling (e.g tabs vs spaces).

+---

 ## Formatting and Syntax

 ### Naming